Lily Vose-O’Neal, M.S.

 - Depression – Experiencing a persistent low mood where you feel sad, empty or hopeless, loss of pleasure in things you used to enjoy, sleeping too much or too little, intense guilt or feelings of worthlessness, difficulty with fatigue and concentration, thoughts of death

-I use a Family Based Treatment (FBT) informed approach when working with adolescents with eating disorders or disordered eating.
-I see the whole family and empower parents to support their child to recover.
-FBT is also sometimes referred to as the Maudsley Method.
-For adult clients with eating disorders I also emphasize developing your support system and endeavor to help clients tolerate the distress that can be a part of the recovery process.
+In my work with clients with eating disorders I emphasize developing your support system and endeavor to help clients tolerate the distress that can be a part of the recovery process.
 My preference is always to work as part of your team of providers.
 I can also help you build your team.
 I believe eating disorders are biopsychosocial conditions with physiological underpinnings in human adaptations to survive famine.
 Having an eating disorder can be frightening, isolating, and produce tremendous shame.
 For some it can be bewildering and frustrating to have your loved ones express concerns you don’t share.
-Watching a loved one struggle with an eating disorder can leave you demoralized, confused, and afraid.
+Struggle with an eating disorder can leave people demoralized, confused, and afraid.
 I take a non-blaming non-shaming stance toward clients and families.
 I meet clients where they are and help them to make sense of the experience, to access support, to grieve what they have lost to the illness, and to chart a course back to wellness.
-Meal support and meal coaching can be incorporated into treatment.
+Meal support and meal coaching can be incorporated into sessions.

-I am a body positive therapist who respects body diversity and supports clients to nurture their health independent of weight or size.
-I help clients move toward listening to body cues to nourish their bodies with enjoyable foods and pleasurable movement.
-For clients who are at a body weight lower than where their body would be most comfortable and safe I support them in the renourishment process alongside their medical providers and dietician.
+I respect size diversity and support clients to nurture their health independent of weight or size, operating from a weight neutral HAES® informed perspective.
+I help clients move toward listening to body cues to nourish their bodies with enjoyable foods and pleasurable movement when appropriate.
+For clients who are at a body weight lower than where their body would be most comfortable and safe, I support them in the renourishment process alongside their medical providers and dietician.
 I also work with clients to explore fears and obstacles to the recovery process.

 - Office Hours: Daytime, afternoon, and evening hours available.